hacka-tron/UberEatsSpending/README.md

 This is a tool I made for calculating UberEats order spending.
 [See it in action!](https://www.youtube.com/watch?v=U3GDPXsux74)

 ## Try it yourself!
 You can try this tool out yourself by downloading this project and going through the following steps.
-It requries a bit of setup, but shouldn't be too difficult.
+It requires a bit of setup, but shouldn't be too difficult.

 1. Download [Selenium Webdriver for  Python](https://pypi.org/project/selenium/#files).
 2. Open Chrome and login to UberEats.